Gold Vol. 2

 Gold Vol. 2 is a French-language compilation album by Canadian singer Celine Dion, released in France by Versailles on 2 October 1995.
-It features fourteen rare songs recorded between 1983 and 1987, including the whole Incognito album.
-In France, it was certified Gold.
-Gold Vol. 2 was also released in Belgium reaching number fifty-one on the chart in Wallonia.
+It features 13 songs recorded between 1983 and 1987, including the whole Incognito album.
+In France, it was certified gold.
+Gold Vol. 2 was also released in Belgium reaching number 51 on the chart in Wallonia.

 Background, content and commercial performance

 After the success of D'eux, which became the best-selling French-language album of all time, Versailles issued Gold Vol. 2 on 2 October 1995, a second compilation (after Gold Vol. 1) of Dion's early and rare recordings from the '80s.
 It includes the whole 1987 album, Incognito.
-Gold Vol. 2 peaked at number fifty-one in Belgium Wallonia in May 1996 and was certified Gold in France in 1998 and sold 130,000 copies.
+Gold Vol. 2 peaked at number 51 in Belgium Wallonia in May 1996 and was certified gold in France in 1998 for selling over 100,000 copies.
 In 1997, the album was re-released as Les premières chansons vol. 2.